szaguldo-kamaz/warnquota-ng/README.md

  - send "over quota" alerts when a limit is reached
  - send notifications (pre-alerts) before the actual limit is reached (configurable %)
  - send confirmation when quota is below the limit again
- - sends repeated reminders based on configured intervals
+ - sends repeated reminders based on configured intervals \
+ (by default: 2 hours, 12 hours, 24 hours, 3 days and 7 days after the first mail was sent)
  - notifies both the user and an admin
- - configurable to alert only the admin regarding inode quota limits
+ - configurable to alert only the admin regarding inode quota limits \
+ (as most regular users does not know about inodes or "file count")
- - arbitrary e-mail addresses for alerting users and admins (not required to be on the same system, e.g. can be a gmail address)
+ - arbitrary e-mail addresses for alerting users and admins \
+   (not required to be on the same system, e.g. can be a gmail address)
- - multi-language support
+ - multi-language support \
    (currently English and Hungarian languages)
+ - uses SMTP directly with SSL/STARTTLS support
  - per-user configuration

 ## Requirements